lineality/Online_Voting_Using_One_Time_Pads/README.md

 # The Stakeholder Perspective:
 - Would a person who relies upon the voting system as infrastructure for survival go along with decisions being made by people who may be indeterminately incompetent or malicious?

+## Problems of linguistics and psychology
+- narrowing manageable scope for project decisions and project state

 # forms of encryption and trade-offs
 - character sets
 - data structure types